tursodatabase/libsql/libsql-server/HRANA_SPEC.md

 ## Overview

-The protocol runs on top of the [WebSocket protocol][rfc6455].
-The client passes a value `hrana1` in the `Sec-WebSocket-Protocol` header in the opening handshake.
+The protocol runs on top of the [WebSocket protocol][rfc6455] as a subprotocol `hrana1`.
+The client includes `hrana1` in the `Sec-WebSocket-Protocol` request header in the opening handshake, and the server replies with `hrana1` in the same response header.
+Future versions of the Hrana protocol will be negotiated as different WebSocket subprotocols.

 [rfc6455]: https://www.rfc-editor.org/rfc/rfc6455